 This quick and easy food is my favourite, but it seems to cost a fortune when you buy a Coronation Chicken sandwich at a sandwich shop or in a deli.
 If you’re wondering how to make coronation chicken sauce for sandwiches or as a coronation sauce dip, then there are a couple of easy recipes below – coronation chicken sandwiches are one of my favourites!

 Originally Coronation Chicken was a cold dish created for Queen Elizabeth II’s coronation in 1952, since then Coronation Chicken is more often served as a sandwich filling, rather than a meal in itself – or as a dip.
-Alternatively, you can simply make a coronation mayonnaise to put alongside meats on your salad table.
+Alternatively, you can simply make a coronation mayonnaise to put alongside meats on your salad table – it doesn’t take long to make spicy coronation chicken as a quick addition to the table!

 If you want to keep it nice and easy, then a coronation chicken recipe is, quite simply, cooked chicken in a very mild curry sauce, which means you can just mix together two heaped tablespoons of mayonnaise, with about half a teaspoon of simple curry powder, blend them together so there’s no powdery bits left, then chuck in bits of chicken (white meat or brown) and put the whole lot into a sandwich, or a baguette.